The Steve and Kay Abelman Scholarship

 In 2004, their mission, the Baptist General Conference, asked them to work with missionary candidates and to be available to churches and missions committees in Arizona and California.
 They moved back to the US at that time.
 Steve was active in missions and education until his death.
 He was taken home during his early morning devotions on June 13, 2007.
 Steve and Kay were to be honored at the Baptist General Conference annual conference a few weeks later for their 25 years of service with BGC in the Philippines.
 These two people exemplify a life lived for Christ and a passion for education and Faith Academy is very pleased to have this scholarship named after them.

-If you would like contribute to the Steve and Kay Abelman Scholarship you can donate online through the GIEF website.
-Please designate the amount and choose “Scholarships for teachers” in the “Direct My Donation to” drop down menu.
+If you would like contribute to the Steve and Kay Abelman Scholarship you can donate online through the “Friends of Faith Donation Site“.
+Please designate the amount and choose “Missionary Staff Financial Assistance” in the “Distribution” drop-down menu.
 Thank you for your generosity.